-Wild mind…it is the state of mine.
+A wild mind.
+My mind is wild, for sure.
 I bounce off in a thousand directions at once, running down a sinewy strand of thought only to stop mid-stride, look up, and think, This isn’t what I’m supposed to do.
 This isn’t what I want.
 Is it?

 The name of this site is taken from Natalie Goldberg’s wonderful book—my writing bible—called Wild Mind: Living the Writer’s Life.
-I haven’t written in many years but I still read that book once a year or so.
+I read that book once a year or so.
 It’s my handbook for writing and living.

 I am of two minds: that of logic and structure and deliberateness and one of chaos and emotion and come-what-may.
-This blog is where I give free reign to the chaos.
+This site is where I give free rein to both.
 It is where I allow my imagination to run free.
 It is where I kill the editor and give up the reins.
+It is my playground.

-Disclaimer: All posts under the “Fiction” category are works of fiction.
+Disclaimer: All posts under Stories are works of fiction.
 Names, characters, businesses, places, events, locales, and incidents are either the products of the author’s imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.